c2karansingh/SmartID/README.md

 # SmartID
 Make your ID cards Immersive!
-This app adds AR functionalities to your visiting/ID cards
+This app adds AR functionalities to your visiting/ID cards I have put almost all the source code here but not the whole project since unity projects have too many files :P Use the sample scene in the scenes folder to get started
 ## Demo

 * Download the APK and target image from this link https://drive.google.com/open?id=1SqNweXUNSDD1P7B4rZ2et3YkmZnV5tnx